Build your esports community today!

 - Review and whitelist additional sites or programs needed to support competitive play

-- Hold at least one two-hour practice per week.
+- Hold practices totaling at least two hours per week.

 - Participate in the coaching clinics.